Best Hiking Beanie for All-Weather Adventurers

 Fabric: 100% Polyester ⸱ Gender: Male

-The NF Bones Beanie is another great option for lovers of the supple softness and outstanding cold-weather performance of fleece.
+The NF Bones stands out as the best beanie for men on our list, offering a great option for those who appreciate the supple softness and outstanding cold-weather performance of fleece.

 The hat is made from 100% recycled fleece and, though it weighs in at a mere 2.8 ounces, offers more than enough warmth for any adventurer who’s not headed to either of the poles or above the 6000-meter mark!